-I was watching Jamie At Home the other day and he was showcasing three recipes using different types of tomatoes.
+I was watching “Jamie At Home” the other day and he was showcasing three recipes using different types of tomatoes.
 I love the show because the recipes are easy and more importantly, he uses fresh ingredients picked fresh from his garden!
-This particular dish uses sweet cherry tomatoes and Italian Pork Sausages but if you have neither of those, you’ll see why I love the basic concept of the dish.
-For one, you can use any type of vegan sausages/faux meats and any type of tomatoes that you have in your pantry.
-Also for the veg version of this dish seem to have more variety over what we can add in place of sausage long as tomatoes remain as the main ingredient.
+His particular dish uses sweet cherry tomatoes and Italian Pork Sausages but of course we are doing this the vegan way but you’ll see why I love the basic concept of the dish.
+For one, you can use any type of vegan sausages/faux meats and any type of tomatoes that you have.
+Also, the vegan versions of this dish seem to have more variety over what we can add in place of sausage long as tomatoes remain as the main ingredient.
 Replace sausage with Tofu, Tempeh, Seitan,etc

 Recipe for: Sausage and Tomato Bake